MShekow/azure-pipelines-k8s-agent-scaler/README.md

 - Ability to specify multiple pod configurations, each one for a different set of Azure Pipeline _capabilities_.
 For each pod, you can configure a min/max count for the pods, and define several _sidecar containers_, e.g. BuildKit, or any other tools you need in your pipeline
+    - Because sidecar containers are _regular_, statically-defined containers (not _ephemeral_ containers), you can `kubectl exec` into them.
+This is useful when you build pipelines and run into problems, e.g. the container crashing.
+Using `kubectl exec`, you can invoke debugging tools (like `top` or `ps`).
+You can also temporarily add a `sleep N` statement in your pipeline YAML for the problematic `bash: ...` step, and then _interactively_ run different commands in the container directly, until you figure out the correct command.
 - Automatic _termination_ of agent pods: once the AZP agent container has terminated, `azure-pipelines-k8s-agent-scaler` will automatically stop all other sidecar containers, to transition the pod into a terminated state
 - Automatic _deletion_ of terminated pods (with the configurable ability to keep the N most recently terminated pods,